killjoys/email-service/README.md

 ## Technical Specs
 ### Back-end: NodeJS
-Since VueJS is a new thing for me and I have some basic knowledge in NodeJS when I was in the university.
-So, I decided to use it to reduce learning time for this test
+- Since VueJS is a new thing for me and I have some basic knowledge in NodeJS when I was in the university.
+So, I decided to use Node to reduce learning time for this test

 ### Database: SQL
-As we want to keep history of email delivery and it's a structural data which contains
+The purpose to use database is to keep history of email delivery and it's a structured data so SQL would be fit in this case
 - id
 - datatime
 - recipient